 new Opportunities

-Firehouse Theatre and Cadence are announcing auditions for a staged workshop and the World Premiere production of WitchDuck, written by Eva DeVirgilis, directed by Rebecca Wahls, with movement by Laine Satterfield, to be performed at Firehouse Theatre in Richmond, VA.
+Firehouse Theatre is announcing auditions for a staged workshop and the world premiere production of Safety (musical), written by Irene Zieger with music by John Winn, directed and choreographed by Producing Artistic Director Nathaniel Shaw, to be performed at Firehouse Theatre in Richmond, VA.

 Synopsis: